Code is there to explain the comments to the computer.

 Sometimes you don't want to search for the full value of a string, but

-to convert all uppercase letters to lowercase.
-But how do we test for ‘web’
+to convert all upper case letters to lower case.
+But how do we test for the

-This can be done in different ways (including with regular expressions).
-Here we look at the simplest way using LIKE
+This can be done in different ways (e.g. with regular expressions).
+Here we look at the simplest way using LIKE and a

 pattern.
 In that pattern you can use two special characters: